eucaflix/Cloud-Prize/Submission.md

 Eucalyptus is an open source software project that allows users to build private clouds that are compatible with the Amazon Web Services API.

-Because Eucalyptus faithfully reproduces the AWS APIs upon which NetflixOSS depends, it should be noted that most NetflixOSS projects can be expected to run on Eucalyptus clouds _with no changes at all_.
+Because Eucalyptus faithfully implements the AWS APIs upon which NetflixOSS depends, it should be noted that most NetflixOSS projects can be expected to run on Eucalyptus clouds _with no changes at all_.

 There are, however, a handful NetflixOSS projects that must be modified in order to work with the latest version of